 Our client’s injuries were preventable.
 Our lawyers at Brave Legal have the expertise and experience in assisting many women who have suffered from birth-related injuries.
 It can be very difficult to share such a private experience and to then take legal action but it is important that women know such injuries are common, they are sometimes preventable, and it is important to obtain legal advice before the time to bring a claim passes.

-Our founder, Bree Knoester, has brought many successful cases for women suffering from birth injuries and observes that the incidence of injuries is increasing.
+Principal Lawyer and Founder, Bree Knoester, has brought many successful cases for women suffering from birth injuries and observes that the incidence of injuries is increasing.
 Brave Legal lawyer, Jyoti Haikerwal, is a volunteer with the Australasian Birth Trauma Association, and is currently working with Board members to develop strategies to provide resources, mentoring and advocacy to a wider network of people who have been impacted by a traumatic birth injury.